top of page

 • 3 min read

 Choosing the right commercial cleaning partner is one of the most important decisions a building owner or property manager will make.
 A great janitorial team protects your property, enhances tenant satisfaction, and helps maintain long-term asset value.
-But comparing cleaning proposals can be confusing — especially when prices vary widely.
+However, comparing cleaning proposals can be confusing, especially when prices vary widely.

-This guide will help you understand what really matters when reviewing cleaning proposals so you can make a confident, informed decision.
+This guide will help you understand what really matters when reviewing cleaning proposals.
+By following these tips, you can make a confident, informed decision.

 1. Don’t Compare on Price Alone

 It’s common to receive proposals with wide price variations.
-But pricing in commercial cleaning reflects:
+Pricing in commercial cleaning reflects several factors, including:

 • Staffing levels